camunda/blog.camunda.org/content/post/2020/02/camunda-optimize-30-alpha2-released.md

 # Support for Elasticsearch 7.6

-From this version we are now officially supporting Elasticsearch 7.0.x - 7.6.x.
+From this version on, Elasticsearch 7.0.x - 7.6.x is now officially supported.

 # What's Next?